 There is a little something extra for those splashing the cash on the iPhone 14 or upcoming iPhone 15, though.
 That’s a new feature called the iPhone Action mode.

-The basic iPhone 14 didn’t stray too far from past iPhone models, though.
-The Pro and Pro Max may have replaced the iPhone notch with something called the Dynamic Island (which we talk all about here), but there was little extra to justify the near £850 asking price of the base 14.
-That is, aside from perhaps a new featured called the iPhone Action mode.
+The Pro and Pro Max may have replaced the iPhone notch with something called the Dynamic Island (which will also be coming to the iPhone 15 soon), but there was little extra to justify the asking price of the base iPhone 14.
+Except Action Mode, that is.